dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog:
+@Version 1.0.4.14
+1. $content_width globalised and called fron the after theme setup callback tag
 @version 1.0.4
 1. Small Changes in Comment Form
 2. Changes for Custom CSS.
+3. Content Width Issue Fixed.
 @version 1.0.3
 1. HTML beautified Code.
 @version 1.0.2.1
 1. front-page.php added.
 2. project sections added.